 Needless to say that the outcome of the hustling culture is burnout and depression.
 You get this idea that someone else has to validate your worth, through positive feedback at work, likes and kudos on social media and all sorts of things like external validation.

-As much as I despised the pandemic year, I am grateful for all the time I spent on the sofa, not willingly let’s be clear!, because it taught me the importance of rest.
+As much as I despised the pandemic year, I am grateful for all the time I spent on the sofa, not willingly let’s be clear! because it taught me the importance of rest.
 I took the time to just watch Netflix or read books endlessly without feeling guilty.
 Back at the time, there was little to be guilty of, there was literally nothing else to do.
-But even now, when I do have the chance to do stuff, who gives a shit if I want to spend the entire day watching Netflix, while sleeping in bed and eating pizza?
+But even now, when I do have the chance to do stuff, who gives a shit if I want to spend the entire day watching Netflix while sleeping in bed and eating pizza?
 Still in bed just to clarify if anyone is confused.
 Can you believe we live in a society that shames you for binging on Netflix on Sunday afternoons just because you want to be properly rested and start the working week refreshed and renewed?
 Blasphemy!

 Taking time for your mental health is not a shameful waste of time!My own

 Took me a long time to heal from this toxic mentality and unsubscribe from the laziness lie.
-Many people have been following along this space for a very long time since I was a savage PhD student.
-Back at the time, I was doing my PhD while creating my brand, doing extra research for my science communication posts, taking extra responsibility with my PhD, engaging in conversation with strangers on social media because the duty of a scientist is to do research on the day and teach people about science during the night, what a bunch of crap.
+Many people have been following this space for a very long time since I was a savage PhD student.
+Back at the time, I was doing my PhD while creating my brand, doing extra research for my science communication posts, taking extra responsibility with my PhD, and engaging in conversation with strangers on social media because the duty of a scientist is to do research on the day and teach people about science during the night, what a bunch of crap.
 Because apparently to be a well-rounded and successful person/scientist, you need to kill yourself for the data and for others.
-This is why I am very wary of advising people on “taking all the opportunities you can” to gain experience, learning things, making your CV look good.
+This is why I am very wary of advising people on “taking all the opportunities you can” to gain experience, learn things, making CVs look good.
 Life goes beyond your job title and how you perform professionally!

 If it doesn’t pay bills , ain’t none of my business!